sahandnayebaziz/dev-blog-posts/posts/24-12-08 The End of Figurative.md

 ---

 That was 2020.
-I'd be remiss if I didn't mention that I've had very similar feelings to then, this time while using Figma's Auto Layout features and their new UI3, which are awesome.
+I'd be remiss if I didn't mention that I've had similar feelings in 2024, this time while using Figma's Auto Layout features and their new UI3, which are awesome.

 I too often ponder when the natural end of the road will be for DetailsPro.
 In 2020, most were new to SwiftUI and hadn't tried it yet, so a tool that gave them an easy way to noodle around was welcomed.
 In 2024, I have many more requests for a design tool that can do everything Xcode can, which is not something that is possible to build, so I often feel I'm letting people down.